statecharts/statecharts.github.io/benefit-all-states-explored.md

 Finally, it is relatively easy to introduce new states based on additional behavioural requirements.
 For example, if grabbing some data takes a certain amount of time, one might the UI to show a _different_ loading indicator, one that indicates to the user that "things are taking a long time".

-The point is that the mere act of thinking about states ...
+The point is that the mere act of writing down these states and how they fit together helps to discover a lot of these waiting states; this means that they get to be designed, tested, etc.